fengxia41103/myblog/content/thoughts/grown-up kid.md

 So with this, I can see that being upset of someone is indeed unfair!
 You are the one doing the extrapolation.
-How far you care that logic is completely up to you.
+How far you care that logic is completly up to you.
 The person who has done something, whether good or bad, has no control, but the _perception_ of that act is being depending on your degree of extrapolation now.
 So it is unfair to blame at all; you already choose to blame and are only seeking